Savory Soyrizo Pancakes with Creamy Sriracha

 The Soyrizo adds amazing flavor (and protein) that perfectly complements the veggies and cornmeal in these pancakes.

-Then you dip the pancakes in my creamy Sriracha sauce, and you’ve got one amazing vegetarian appetizer!
+Then you dip the pancakes in my creamy Sriracha sauce (you know how much I love dipping sauces and aiolis!), and you’ve got one amazing vegetarian appetizer!
 You can even control the heat of this sauce: use 2 or 3 Tbsp of Sriracha for more or less heat, and either way this creamy Sriracha is addicting.